jb55/kindlize/README.md

 to put kindlized pdfs on your computer and on your Kindle, etc. For this purpose, Kindlize needs to read a configuration file under your home directory `~/.kindle.cfg`.
-You can modify the `example.cfg` file that comes with the source package and copy it to your local home directory.
+You can modify the `example.cfg` file that comes with the source package and copy it to your local home directory,

+    $ copy example.cfg ~/.kindle.cfg

-The required items are
+The required items in `~/.kindle.cfg` are

 ## [general]